Project

 What textus init gives you

-You get .textus/ with all five zone directories, baseline schemas, an empty audit log, and a starter manifest.
-Roles declare capabilities; each zone declares a kind:, and write authority is derived from the role's capabilities crossed with the zone's kind:
+You get .textus/ with all five lane directories under data/, baseline schemas, a starter manifest, and a gitignored .state/ for disposable runtime state (the audit log, per-role cursors, produce locks).
+Roles declare capabilities; each lane declares a kind:, and write authority is derived from the role's capabilities crossed with the lane's kind:

 roles: